charmplusplus/charm/doc/charm++/manual.rst

 ~~~~~~~

 The top-level construct in a *ci* file is a named container for
-interface declarations called a module.
+interface declarations called a *module*.
 Modules allow related
 declarations to be grouped together, and cause generated code for these
 declarations to be grouped into files named after the module.
 Modules
 cannot be nested, but each *ci* file can have several modules.
 Modules
-are specified using the keyword module.
+are specified using the keyword *module*.
 A module name must be a valid
 C++ identifier.

 ::